4.95 from 68 votes

 Chorizo is a super flavourful pork sausage in Mexican and Spanish dishes.
 It features a bright red colour that shifts to a darker red as you cook it.
 This vibrant hue is from the chilli peppers or smoked paprika in the recipe (different depending on whether it’s Spanish chorizo or Mexican).

-It has a smoky, tangy and slightly spicy taste that helps cut the richness of the spicy chorizo pasta cream dish.
+It has a smoky, tangy and slightly spicy taste that helps cut the richness of the spicy chorizo cream pastadish.
 You’ll also notice that its bright red colour transfers to the sauce, making it a pretty pinkish hue when it’s ready to eat.

 Where can I buy chorizo?